Optimized variance estimation under interference and complex experimental designs: Constructing Variance Bounds

+To take advantage of prior knowledge about the potential outcomes, the experimenter would use a targeted linear objective with matrix $\objM = \Esub{\parav}{\parav \parav^\tran}$, because this directly minimizes the expected variance bound under the stipulated generative model.

-It should be emphasized that the interpretation of $\parav$ as a random variable is simply a convenient way to express a large collection of potential outcome vectors.
-It is not assumed nor required for any of our results that whatever distribution experimenters choose to use here accurately reflect how the potential outcomes actually were generated; the resulting bound is valid no matter what distribution one uses for $\parav$, and the resulting bound is admissible as long as $\Esub{\parav}{\parav \parav^\tran}$ is positive definite.
+It should be emphasized that the interpretation of $\parav$ as a random variable is simply a convenient way to express prior (partial) knowledge about the potential outcomes.
+It is not assumed nor required for any of our results that the stipulated generative model accurately reflects how the potential outcomes actually were generated.
+The resulting bound is valid no matter what distribution one uses for $\parav$, and the resulting bound is admissible as long as $\Esub{\parav}{\parav \parav^\tran}$ is positive definite.
 However, the bound will be less conservative if the distribution is a good approximation of the true potential outcomes.

-One advantage expressing the targeting matrix as $\Esub{\parav}{\parav \parav^\tran}$ for some imagined distribution is that practitioners often are more comfortable expressing their background knowledge in this form rather than using an explicit collection of vectors.
-One example of such a case is when the experimenter has access to covariates known to be associated with the potential outcomes.

-Consider a situation where the experimenter knows, or presumes to know, that the potential outcomes can be well-approximated by a linear function of the covariates.
-That is, if we write the true potential outcomes as
+Experimenters should take care to ensure that $\objM = \Esub{\parav}{\parav \parav^\tran}$ indeed is positive definite.
+Targeting matrices that are not positive definite disregard some dimensions of the potential outcome vector space, meaning that they do not penalize excessive conservativeness in those dimensions.
+A simple way to ensure that a targeting matrix is positive definite is to include independent noise in the generative model, as in the following example.